Gosforth, Cumbria

-Gosforth is a village, civil parish and electoral ward in the Lake District, in the Borough of Copeland in Cumbria, England.
-Historically in Cumberland, it is situated on the A595 road between Whitehaven and Barrow-in-Furness.
+Gosforth is a village, civil parish and electoral ward in the Lake District, in Cumberland, England.
+It is situated on the A595 road between Whitehaven and Barrow-in-Furness.
 It had a population of 1,230 at the 2001 Census.
 At the 2011 census Gosforth was grouped with Ponsonby and Wasdale giving a total population of 1,396.

 Adjacent settlements include Whitehaven, Egremont, Ravenglass and Wasdale.
 It is close to Wast Water, the deepest lake in England, and just a 7-minute drive from Seascale village and beach.
 The Cumbrian Coast railway can be accessed at Seascale.

 Viking heritage

 Gosforth contains a unique collection of Norse artefacts in and around St. Mary's Church.
 This includes the Gosforth cross, which is the tallest and oldest Viking cross in England.
 Another high cross was cut down in 1789 to make a sundial base, though the "fishing stone" panel from this survives in the church.
 There are also two large "hogback" tombs in the church.